MetroCARD: metroCARD

 metroCARDs can be purchased from eligible retailers, the Adelaide Metro InfoCentre at Adelaide railway station, online, or by using a ticket machine located at select train stations and bus interchanges.
 Regular metroCARDs cost $5 to purchase and are subject to full priced fares.
 Student or concession metroCARDs cost $3.50, and are subject to discounted fares.

 metroCARDs are rechargeable, and passengers can add value at any time online, or by using a ticket machine at select bus stations or on board trains and trams.
 Regular commuters are encouraged to set up auto-recharge, whereby a direct-debit payment of a set amount is taken each time the metroCARD value falls below the value of a peak fare.
 Additionally, metroCARDs can be loaded with Singletrips, Daytrips, 3-Day Visitor Passes, 14-day passes and 28-day passes.
 These allow for unlimited travel on the Adelaide Metro network until expiry.

 Contactless payments

-In early 2020, Adelaide Metro began trials of contactless payments on trams.
-The rollout involved the installation of new Conduent contactless validators which accept physical bank cards, digital bank cards, and QR codes.
-The new payment method allows commuters to use a Mastercard, Visa, or Adelaide Metro's Buy & Go app to pay for travel.